oluomoniyi/camper-bnb/README.md

 ## License

-Do as you please with it, if you find it useful drop me a message (MIT, Apache, etc.)
+Do as you please with it, if you find it useful drop me a message (MIT, Apache, etc.) and please dont forget to star it.